Appdynamics/SQLMonitor/README.md

 ## Contributing ##

-Always feel free to fork and contribute any changes directly via [GitHub](https://github.com/Appdynamics/SQLMonitor).
+Always feel free to fork and contribute any changes directly via [GitHub].

 ## Community ##